 With Medijump you can browse 2 facilities offering Ingrown Toenail Treatment procedures in Kuala Lumpur.
-The cheapest price available is $50 in Selangor
+The cheapest price available is $13 in Pahang

 Staffs are very kind and responsible, great quality service!
 I’ve been getting a five star service in five years now!
 Keep up!

-KILINIK MEDSTAR HEALTH, located in Jinjang, Kuala Lumpur, Malaysia offers patients Ingrown Toenail Treatment procedures among its total of 77 available procedures, across 23 different specialties.
-The cost of a Ingrown Toenail Treatment procedure ranges from RM250 to RM600, whilst the national average price is approximately RM243.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Clinic, and they are accredited by MMC - Malaysian Medical Council
+KILINIK MEDSTAR HEALTH, can be found in Jinjang, Kuala Lumpur, Malaysia and offers its patients Ingrown Toenail Treatment procedures as well as 77 other procedures, across 23 different procedure categories.
+The price of a Ingrown Toenail Treatment procedure varies from RM250 to RM600, and the average price is around RM182.
+A small team of medical professionals undertake all procedures at the Clinic, with 2 in total, and KILINIK MEDSTAR HEALTH is accredited by just one known accreditations institute, MMC - Malaysian Medical Council

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?